Folk costume: Germanosphere

-Belgium
+Low Countries

 In Belgium, the bleu sårot is a traditional garment in Wallonia.

-Netherlands

-Many areas, villages, and towns in the Netherlands used to have their own traditional clothing.
+In the Netherlands, many areas, villages, and towns used to have their own traditional clothing.
 In the 21st century, only a few hundred people still wear traditional dress daily, mainly in Staphorst, Volendam, and Marken.
 Outside of the Netherlands, the most well-known parts of Dutch folk costumes are the Dutch woman’s bonnet and klompen.
 In North Brabant, the poffer is a traditional garment.